jjmschofield/gocrawl/OPTIMIZATION.md

 ![an octopus laying bricks](docs/octopus.gif)

-Letting this run for a while we hit our original point of processing 1,844,070 pages and survive handsomely.
+Letting this run for a while we hit our original point of processing 1,844,070 pages and survived handsomely.
 We seem to have stabilized at around about 10GB of memory usage, leaving us 15% plus the page file to go.

-Another success, we can definitely go further!
+Another success, but we can definitely go further!

 I killed the process at this point as we have but the poor [BBC](https://www.bbc.co.uk) under more then enough load for long enough.